sy2002/DM65PIC/bin/README.md

    USB port of your PC, Mac or Linux device.

 2. You need a cable that maps the 20-pin connector of the ST-LINK device to the 6-pin connector on the DM65PIC board.
+(Depending on the type of your ST-LINK device, you might only need to connect 4 or 5 of the 6 pins on the DM65PIC.)

 3. You need either the original STLINK tool, if you're using Windows or the Open Source tool OpenOCD, if you're using OSX or Linux.